damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 - Engage with the development team to escalate bugs, solve problems, or obtain missing information
 - Communicate via email and video conferencing with potential and current clients
 - Participate in the on-call rotation to provide 24/7 emergency customer response
-- Ensure the knowledge we gain from running GitLab.com is shared with users
+- Ensure the knowledge we gain from running GitLab.com is shared with customers and users
 - Maintain documentation relating to troubleshooting and other knowledge gained via customer interactions
 - Prepare and provide customer training, and make the training materials widely available
 - Submit and comment on feature requests based on customer interactions
+- Maintain good ticket performance and satisfaction
+- Meet or exceed SLA times consistently
+- Reliably respond to on-call emergencies
+- Create or update documentation based on customer interactions

 More information can be found on the [support page in the handbook](https://about.gitlab.com/handbook/support/).